 4. Add oil to a hot pan.
 When the oil is hot, add mustard and cumin.
 When they begin to crackle, add ginger (grated or chopped), curry leaves and slit green chili.

 5. Drain water from the dal and add it here.
-Cook covered on a low heat until the lentils become tender.
+Cook covered on a low heat until the lentils become tender and soft but not mushy.
 You can also sprinkle little water if the lentils are too dry.

 6. Add cabbage and turmeric.
 Fry on a medium high flame, rossing in between.
 Fry till the raw smell of the cabbage goes off.